marcolago/flowtime.js/README.md

 ### Titles and Pages URL

-Flowtime.js sets automatically the title in the browser's tab on navigation reading it from the first `h1` on the page.
+Flowtime.js sets automatically the title in the browser’s tab on navigation reading it from the first `h1` on the page.
 If you want to override a title or use a different string instead of the heading content you can set a `data-title` attribute to the page.
 You can add the `data-title` attribute both to `ft-section` and to `ft-page` elements; if a `data-title` attribute was found on a section it will be used to write the title in the browser tab with this schema:

 `<title> text content [ | data-title on ft-section ] | h1 text content or data-title on ft-page`